-Matron of Honor vs Maid of Honor: What's the Difference?
+Matron of Honor vs. Maid of Honor: Is One More Important?

 What Are the Matron of Honor's Duties?

-So what exactly is a matron of honor’s job?
+So, what exactly is an MOH’s job?

 Matron and maid of honor duties include: